 Some non-essential businesses in the state reopened May 11 under enhanced health and social distancing guidelines.
 Among the business reopening — golf courses, drive-in theaters, retail stores, barbers and hair salons, and campgrounds.

 The state lottery reported $8,768,769 in sports betting handle in March, down 60% from the $22,130,928 in total handle reported in February.
 State revenue in March from sports betting was $394,229, down 41% from February’s $671,435.

 New Hampshire started offering eNASCAR betting this spring, according to the New Hampshire Lottery's web page of approved sports wagering leagues and events.
 “The New Hampshire Lottery is constantly looking for ways to engage our players and to attract new audiences and eNASCAR represents a strategic addition to our sports betting portfolio,” Charlie McIntyre, lottery executive director, said in a news release.
 “This new sporting event offers an exciting new opportunity for our players to experience the thrill of winning.”

 LEGISLATURE: Legislative proceedings were suspended until May 4.

-The state's Division of Gaming Enforcement, which must give its approval before the nine casinos in Atlantic City can reopen, said it “has engaged with the casino industry to develop plans for the safe reopening of Atlantic City’s retail casino operations when authorized by the governor,” the AP reported.
+The state's Division of Gaming Enforcement must give its approval before the casinos can reopen and said it “has engaged with the casino industry to develop plans for the safe reopening of Atlantic City’s retail casino operations when authorized by the governor,” the AP reported.